mnicholl/photometry-sans-frustration/README.md

 # photometry-sans-frustration (psf)

-Interactive python wrapper for point-spread fitting (PSF) photometry using iraf/daophot tasks
+Interactive python wrapper for point-spread fitting (PSF) photometry using Astropy (previous python 2 version used iraf/daophot tasks)

 Requires two text files: one with transient coordinates and one with reference stars (see examples)